hashicorp/terraform-provider-aws/docs/MAINTAINING.md

 ```markdown
 The fix for this has been merged and will release with version X.Y.Z of the Terraform AWS Provider, expected in the XXX timeframe.
 ```

-### Pull Request Types to CHANGELOG

-The CHANGELOG is intended to show operator-impacting changes to the codebase for a particular version.
-If every change or commit to the code resulted in an entry, the CHANGELOG would become less useful for operators.
-The lists below are general guidelines on when a decision needs to be made to decide whether a change should have an entry.

-#### Changes that should have a CHANGELOG entry

-- New Resources and Data Sources
-- New full-length documentation guides (e.g. EKS Getting Started Guide, IAM Policy Documents with Terraform)
-- Resource and provider bug fixes
-- Resource and provider enhancements
-- Deprecations
-- Removals

-#### Changes that may have a CHANGELOG entry

-- Dependency updates: If the update contains relevant bug fixes or enhancements that affect operators, those should be called out.

-#### Changes that should _not_ have a CHANGELOG entry

-- Resource and provider documentation updates
-- Testing updates

 ## Breaking Changes